curl/everything-curl/usingcurl/proxies/https.md

 which then establishes a secure and encrypted connection that is safe from easy surveillance.

-When an HTTPS proxy is specified, the default port used on that host will be 443.
+When an HTTPS proxy is specified, the default port used on that host is 443.

 In most other ways, HTTPS proxies work like [HTTP proxies](http.md).